ibexa/documentation-developer/docs/users/user_management_guide.md

 ## Capabilities

-The detailed capabilities of [[= product_name_base =]] User Management,
-which provide organizations with the tools they need to deliver personalized, secure, and efficient user experiences while ensuring that user access and content delivery align with their business goals and strategies.
+The detailed capabilities of [[= product_name_base =]] user management, which provide organizations with the tools they need to deliver personalized, secure, and efficient user experiences while ensuring that user access and content delivery align with their business goals and strategies.

 ### User roles and permissions